priyas21/PracticeGit/Readme.md

  - its `git fetch` followed by `git merge`
  - Its not gonna update our local repo
  - It will merge origin/master( remote branch) with master(local)
+ - `git fetch` : Pulls downs the changes from remote to local but does not merge them.

+ ## Rebase

+ -First Run `git fetch` first which will pull down all the remote changes but does not merge them
+- Then run `git rebase`
+   - Move all changes to master which are not in origin/master to a temporary area
+   - Run all origin/master commits
+   - Run all commits in temporary area , one at a time on top of master